Hamtech-ai/InsightiFi/README.md

 # TODO
 - [ ] Using a cron job to run the model daily.
+- [ ] Improved visualization of indicators and model performance, and rewritten Jupyter Notebook.
 - [ ] Deployment With Docker Containers.
+- [ ] Using more indicators, such as Ichimoku, to gain more insight into daily price data.
 - [ ] Using NLP tools to enhance accuracy of model in daily predictions.

 # Contribute